 What is Thought Leadership?

-Thought leadership is the practice of establishing yourself or your brand as a recognized authority in your industry through insightful, original content that shapes how others think about a topic.
+Thought leadership is the practice of establishing yourself or your brand as a recognized authority in your industry through insightful, original content.

 What is Thought Leadership?